astoriah/astoriaho/_pages/about.md

 Hello!
 I am a recent graduate student from [UC Berkeley's MIMS program](https://www.ischool.berkeley.edu/programs/mims).

 When I studied gerontology at `USC`, I became passionate about developing aging-technology.
 I worked for a startup whose goal was to connect family caregivers with eldercare experts as a product design intern.
-And then worked for AARP's Innovation Labs, as a product design consultant for their portfolio startups.
+And then worked for AARP's Innovation Labs, as a product development intern for their portfolio startups.

 I learned that I love design, talking to users, and helping startups grow their product and customer base.

 At `UC Berkeley`, I continued to work with both small and large companies through client project work.
-I led a team to better understand Salesforce's positioning on digital contracts.
-And I engaged with several more age-tech startups on developing their product & product management strategies.
+I led a team to better understand Salesforce's positioning on digital contracts and led a design team to create Substantial Classroom's first customer technical support website.
+I also engaged with several more age-tech startups on developing their product & product management strategies.

-See more about my work **[here](/work/)**!
+See more about my work **[here](/resume/)**!